 (A) Coverage only for a specified disease or illness.

 (B) Hospital indemnity or other fixed indemnity insurance.

 (4)Benefits not subject to requirements if offered as separate insurance policy

-Medicare supplemental health insurance (as defined under section 1395ss(g)(1) of this title), coverage supplemental to the coverage provided under chapter 55
+Medicare supplemental health insurance (as defined under section 1395ss(g)(1) of this title), coverage supplemental to the coverage provided under chapter 55 of title 10

 , and similar supplemental coverage provided to coverage under a group health plan.

 The term “applicable State authority” means, with respect to a health insurance issuer in a State, the State insurance commissioner or official or officials designated by the State to enforce the requirements of this subchapter for the State involved with respect to such issuer.

 The term “beneficiary” has the meaning given such term under section 3(8) of the Employee Retirement Income Security Act of 1974 [29

 The term “bona fide association” means, with respect to health insurance coverage offered in a State, an association which—